dmnks/rpm/tests/README.md

 ## Understanding the tests

+The basic structure of a single test is as follows:

+1. Obtain a mutable

 ### Optimizations

-Since the test-suite consists of several hundreds of tests and is meant to be executed repeatedly during development, it's optimized for speed.
+Since the test-suite consists of several hundreds of tests and is meant to be run repeatedly during development, it's optimized for speed.
 Each test gets a *snapshot* of the [shared](#Tests) OS filesystem tree using [OverlayFS](https://docs.kernel.org/filesystems/overlayfs.html) and runs `rpm(8)` (or one of the included binaries) in a [Bubblewrap](https://github.com/containers/bubblewrap/) container with that